-Rice Football looks to rebound from a disappointing loss with a home win over UTEP.
+Rice Football opens conference play on Saturday against Southern Miss.
 How to watch, key stats, x-factor picks and more.

-We’ll preview Rice football vs UTEP on Episode 62 of The Roost Podcast which will be released on Thursday.
+We’ll preview Rice football vs Southern Miss this week’s episode of the Blue and Gray Preview Show, streaming live on Wednesday at Noon on the Rice Athletics YouTube channel.
+You can also catch the recap of last week’s game on The Roost Podcast, which should be released shortly.
 Find us on the podcast page or wherever you like to listen to podcasts.
 (And consider leaving us a 5-star review while you’re at it.)

 Sizing up the contenders

 Southern Miss head coach Will Hall came in with lofty goals before being punched in the mouth in his first month on the job.
 Sitting at 1-3., all is not lost, but the trajectory of the 2021 season could hang on what happens in the next few games.
 A win against Rice on Saturday and another against UTEP the following weekend would right the ship and absorb some early frustrations.

 Rice football head coach Mike Bloomgren finds himself in a similar spot.
 Also 1-3, he’s won every game he was “supposed to win”.
 At home against a team without an FBS win, this game could prove equally important for the Owls on their quest for the first bowl game since 2014.

 All Time | Southern Miss leads Rice 6-5